-Assume agents are selected for execution following a pattern similar to a Gray counter. - One way to avoid NP-hardness or exponentially longer plans might be to use polynomial-time approximation algorithms.
-However, if different such algorithm are used, also an exponential blowup could result. - Is it possible to use the rule-based algorithms (which are polynomial)? - Assume that everybody uses the same algorithm: Of course, the agents would act in coordinated way, but this more like central planning. - If the agents may use different algorithms, then it is not clear how to avoid cyclic executions. - Conservative replanning is not helpful in this context, because the executed actions might not be a prefix of a valid plan!
+- One way to avoid NP-hardness or exponentially longer plans is to use approximation algorithms, but we know of none. - Is it possible to use the rule-based algorithms (which are polynomial)? - Assume that everybody uses the same algorithm: Of course, the agents would act in coordinated way, but this more like central planning. - If the agents may use different algorithms, then it is not clear how to avoid cyclic executions. - Conservative replanning is not helpful in this context, because the executed actions might not be a prefix of a valid plan!